rifatrakib/scraper-and-crawler-hub/quotes/README.md

-We’re going to scrape [http://quotes.toscrape.com](http://quotes.toscrape.com), using [`requests`](https://requests.readthedocs.io/en/latest/) and [`Beautiful Soup`](https://beautiful-soup-4.readthedocs.io/en/latest/).
+We're going to scrape [http://quotes.toscrape.com](http://quotes.toscrape.com), using [`requests`](https://requests.readthedocs.io/en/latest/) and [`Beautiful Soup`](https://beautiful-soup-4.readthedocs.io/en/latest/).
 This page is provided by [`Scrapinghub`](https://www.zyte.com/) as a more realistic scraping playground.
 Take some time to explore the page.
 We’ll scrape out all the information, that is:

 * The quotes, with their author and tags
 * And the author information, that is, date and place of birth, and description.